The views expressed by the host on this program, documented to be almost always right 99.6% of the time.

 You listen to the crackle in there.

-I am uh tasting right now the Diet Raspberry, which I just happen to love, but it's all.
+I'm tasting right now the Diet Raspberry, which I just happen to love, but it's all.

 If I sipped quietly, you wouldn't know that I had.

-So anyway, to if by tea.com, and there's a phone number as well, 866-662-1776.
+So anyway, 2IFBT.com, and there's a phone number as well, 866-662-1776.

 Shipping is free.

-Now we're back.
+Okay, now we're back.

 Do you have the soundbite with Obama making his claim about the ATM?

-We just got that sound bite.
+We just got that soundbite.

-Yeah, I would here's Obama saying this, explaining why job losses have taken place.
+Here's Obama saying this, explaining why job losses have taken place.

-There are some structural issues with our economy, where a lot of businesses have learned to become much more efficient with a lot fewer workers.
+There are some structural issues with our economy where a lot of businesses have learned to become much more efficient with a lot fewer workers.

 You see it when you go to a bank and you use an ATM.

-You don't go to a bank teller, or you go to the airport and you're using a kiosk instead of checking in at the gate.
+Or you go to the airport and you're using a kiosk instead of checking in at the gate.

-Uh ATMs, automation.
+ATMs, automation.

-All of a sudden, that's why.
+All of a sudden, that's why there's a job problem.

 This is a neophyte.

-I mean, this is frankly is absurd.
+I mean, this is, frankly, is absurd.

 Listen to Obama's keys to winning the future.